Tiffany-Bergett/Data_projects_TripleTen/Fresh Beats/README.md

 #### Assumptions:
 - Data Availability: The project assumes that all the necessary data for analyzing user engagement and business challenges is available in the provided dataset spreadsheet.
-- Data Accuracy: The project assumes that the data in the spreadsheet is accurate and reflects the actual user behavior on the Fresh Beats platform.
+- Data Accuracy: The project assumes that the data in the spreadsheet is accurate and reflects the user behavior on the Fresh Beats platform.
 - Insights and Visualizations Quality: The project assumes that the provided insights and visualizations are reliable and accurately represent the data within the spreadsheet.
 - Report Template Suitability: The project assumes that the provided report template is appropriate for presenting the findings and recommendations to stakeholders.